dm-io dot

-Getting protection for an older car can be quite a struggle.
-It might be in “fine working” condition with no apparent damage, but insurers and warranty providers can still look at it as nothing more than an “old car.”
+Getting breakdown coverage for an older car can be quite a struggle.
+It might be in "fine working" condition with no apparent damage, but auto repair insurance for older cars and warranty providers can still look at it as nothing more than an "old car."

 Realistically, most protection plan buyers looking for the best VSC for older cars will try to cover a 10- to 20-year-old car.
 Generally, these cars will be in respectable condition with plenty of life left in them.
-So, if the car is drivable, reliable, and safe, how do you best continue protecting it with an older car warranty?
+So, if the vehicle is drivable, reliable, and safe, how do you best continue protecting it?

-Can You Even Buy a Warranty for Older Cars?
+Can You Even Buy an Extended Warranty/VSC for Older Cars?

 As you might imagine, condition, mileage, and age heavily factor into whether a vehicle is eligible for an older car VSC, and they determine what levels of protection are available.